 - Other leaders on a visit are responsible for assisting the visit leader in his/her responsibilities.
 One should be appointed as deputy leader, prepared to take full responsibility for the leader's role if the leader is unable to do so. - Teaching staff normally have prime responsibility for supervision on a visit.
-When parties are separated, each group should be under the charge of a competent adult. - Parents and other adult voluntary assistants can play an important role in providing extra supervision and/or undertaking other tasks.
+When parties are separated, each group should be under the charge of a competent adult. - For trips involving residential accommodation at least 2 members of staff should always be on duty during the evenings and refrain from consuming alcohol. - Parents and other adult voluntary assistants can play an important role in providing extra supervision and/or undertaking other tasks.
 The visit leader must ensure they are competent to undertake their duties and understand their role.
 Volunteers and parents cannot normally be expected to take on the same level of responsibility as employed members of staff.